Web Content Display

 I want to hire a specific student, but he/she was not awarded work-study.
 Can I still hire them under the work-study program?

-FWS is an award funded by the Department of Education.
-The pot of money we have to award is limited and so not all students qualify to work under the work-study program.
-Therefore, it may be possible that you have a student in mind, but that student didn't qualify for FWS.
-In that case, you can still hire the student, but pay them out of your student assistant funds (100% paid by the department) or you can hire a student who was awarded FWS.
+FWS is an award funded in large part by the U.S. Department of Education.
+The pool of FWS funds is limited and therefore not all students qualify to work under the FWS program.
+It may be possible that you have a student in mind, but that student didn't qualify for FWS.
+In that case, you can still hire the student, but pay them out of your student assistant funds (100% paid by the department).

-If you have questions about the FWS program, a student's eligibility, or how it works, you contact call Nicole Hill at x1275 or at firstname.lastname@example.org.
+If you have questions about the FWS program, a student's eligibility, or how it works, contact the Financial Aid Office at x1287.